wnlUc3m/srsLTE_eNB_slicing/README.md

 srsLTE
 ========
 [![Coverity Scan Build Status](https://scan.coverity.com/projects/10045/badge.svg)](https://scan.coverity.com/projects/10045)

 srsLTE is a free and open-source LTE software suite developed by SRS (www.softwareradiosystems.com).

+This is a modified version of [srsLTE] (https://github.com/srsLTE/srsLTE) that includes slicing support in the eNB.

 It includes:
+  * **srsENB**
-  * srsENB - Modified version of the eNB to support the usage of different configuration for S1-C and S1-U and hence, enabling the usage of OpenAirCN.
+    * Modified version of the eNB to support the usage of different configuration for S1-C and S1-U and hence, enabling the usage of OpenAirCN.
+    * Added new functionality that enables the usage of slicing in the UE.

 srsLTE is released under the AGPLv3 license and uses software from the OpenLTE project (http://sourceforge.net/projects/openlte) for some security functions and for RRC/NAS message parsing.